strangerstudios/paid-memberships-pro/readme.txt

 * ENHANCEMENT: Added pmpro_body_classes to add classes like pmpro-body-level-required, pmpro-body-level-1, and pmpro-body-has-access to the body tag based on the queried object.
 * ENHANCEMENT: Reformatted the PMPro Reports dashboard.
 * ENHANCEMENT: Now using separate invoice templates for email and print.

+= 1.8.6.1 =
+* SECURITY: Removed debug code from the PayPal IPN Handler script that was causing invalid IPN requests to process as if they were valid.
+(Thanks, Francois Harvey)

 = 1.8.6 =
 * BUG: The pmpro_membership_level_profile_fields_update() function now only fires on the personal_options_update and edit_user_profile_update hooks instead of the profile_update hook since this function expects to be called from the your-profile or edit-user page.